alexfaisca/sparkx/main/README.md

 ## OOTB Datasets

-A script to build datasets is provided for reproducibility and sandboxing purposes: `build_datasets.sh`.
+A script to build datasets out-of-the-box is provided for reproducibility and sandboxing purposes: `build_datasets.sh`.
 It builds all the datasets used for testing and benchmarking the library.
 It may be run in the following manner:

 ```bash
 bash build_datasets.sh